Expect the Unexpected: Exploring Multidisciplinary Approaches to Insider Threat Mitigation

 1115-1215

-Two recent cases of radioactive materials in the possession of people who also know how to make explosives underline the importance of developing strategies to find possible insiders.
-They also showcase that material which has gone missing in the past cannot be assumed to be gone for good.
-Minimizing the use of radioactive materials wherever possible is a way to prevent the misuse of such material in a dirty bomb scenario.
+This session used two recent cases of radioactive materials in the possession of people who have explosives knowledge to underline the importance of developing strategies to find possible insiders.
+Material that has gone missing in the past cannot be assumed to be gone for good.
+Therefore, minimizing the use of radioactive materials, wherever possible, can prevent the misuse of such material in a dirty bomb scenario.

 1115-1215